HARLEY GREW UP IN HOLLYWOOD

 The Earl automotive story didn’t begin with Harley, but rather with his father, Jacob W. (J.W.)
 Earl, a late 19th Century coach builder, who started the family’s auto heritage in 1889 — seven years before Henry Ford built his first car in 1896; see a four-part online series on the Earl's "California Years” at theoldmotor.com.
 No wonder J.W.'s great-grandson, Richard Earl, has so much auto passion, he’s part of one of America’s first families on wheels.

 CAR INDUSTRY DISRUPTOR

-Harley's accolades are as numerous as they are diverse: inventing the concept car, being the first to use full-size clay modeling, fathering the Corvette, hiring and advancing women car designers, first hands-free autonomous cars, creating the landmark Auto Design Scholarship program, and supplying the car design curriculum to such universities as Art Center College of Design and Pratt Institute.
+Harley's accolades are as numerous as they are diverse: inventing the concept car, being the first to use full-size clay modeling, first on-board computer in a car, hiring and advancing women car designers, the Corvette, first hands-free autonomous cars, creating the landmark Car Design Scholarship program, and supplying the auto design curriculum to such universities as Art Center College of Design and Pratt Institute.

 From university students to Vietnam veterans to Fortune 500 executives and Nonprofits, the story behind this American auto heritage is as important as it is inspiring.